 The ribbon microphone is a special kind of microphone that you may not have heard of before.
-It is a more rare type than other mics, so it is logical some of the audience might have questions of what these actually are.
-In its full definition, a ribbon microphone is a type of microphone that uses a thin aluminum, duraluminum or nanofilm of electrically conductive ribbon placed between the poles of a magnet to produce a voltage by electromagnetic induction.
+It is a rare type than other mics, so it is logical some of the audience might have questions about what these actually are.
+In its full definition, a ribbon microphone is a type of microphone that uses a thin aluminum, duraluminum, or nanofilm of electrically conductive ribbon placed between the poles of a magnet to produce a voltage by electromagnetic induction.

 You may also like: Best ribbon microphones 2019